Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 "Sheen" means to consume, as was just noted.

-"Lamed" is illustrated with shepherd staff and symbolizes teaching as well as authority.
+"Lamed" is illustrated with shepherd staff and symbolizes teaching and authority.

 . . . the people were astonished at His teaching, for He taught them as one having authority..